-During fiscal 2010 and 2009, we derived approximately 84.9% and 82.5%, respectively, of our revenue (calculated on a cash basis in accordance with Department of Education standards that were in effect prior to the August 2008 reauthorization of the Higher Education Act) from tuition financed under the Title IV programs.
+During fiscal 2011 and 2010, we derived approximately 80.2% and 84.9%, respectively, of our net revenues (calculated on a cash basis in accordance with Department of Education standards that were in effect prior to the August 2008 reauthorization of the Higher Education Act) from tuition financed under the Title IV programs.
 During fiscal year 2010, the Health Care and Education Reconciliation Act was enacted and signed into law.
 This legislation, among other things, eliminated the Federal Family Education Loan Program, or FFEL, and required all Title IV federal student loans to be administered through the Federal Direct Loan Program, or FDL Program, commencing July 1, 2010.
 We completed the transition of loan origination and related servicing from the FFEL to the FDL Program during the third quarter of fiscal year 2010.
 The primary Title IV programs that our students receive funding from are the FDL Program, and the Federal Pell Grant, or Pell, Program.

 Student loans are currently the most significant source of U.S. federal student aid and are administered through the FDL Program.
 Previously, these loans were also available under the FFEL.
 Annual and aggregate loan limits apply based on the student's grade level.
 There are two types of federal student loans: subsidized loans, which are based on the U.S. federal statutory calculation of student need, and unsubsidized loans, which are not need-based.
 Neither type of student loan is based on creditworthiness.
 Students are not responsible for interest on subsidized loans while the student is enrolled in school.
 Students are responsible for the interest on unsubsidized loans while enrolled in school, but have the option to defer payment while enrolled.
 Repayment on federal student loans begins six months after the date the student ceases to be enrolled.
 The loans are repayable over the course of 10 years and, in some cases, longer.
 Both graduate and undergraduate students are eligible for loans.
-During 2010, federal student loans (both subsidized and unsubsidized) represented approximately 87.1% of the gross Title IV funds received by the University.
+During 2011, federal student loans (both subsidized and unsubsidized) represented approximately 86.0% of the gross Title IV funds received by the University.

 Pell Grants are awarded based on need and only to undergraduate students who have not earned a bachelor's or professional degree.
 Unlike loans, Pell Grants are not repayable.
-During fiscal year 2010, Pell Grants represented approximately 11.8% of the gross Title IV funds received by the University.
-The eligibility requirements for, and the maximum amount available under, Pell Grants have increased in each of the past three years.
+During fiscal year 2011, Pell Grants represented approximately 12.8% of the gross Title IV funds received by the University.
+The eligibility requirements for, and the maximum amount available under, Pell Grants increased in 2009 and 2010, but did not increase in 2011 over 2010 levels.